YTread Logo

 learn to install metallic epoxy orange gold wine red

-You should also make sure that you store your material in a cool environment before using it. this applies to the buckets you will use to mix the epoxy, so the metallic pigments were pre-mixed; in this case the colors being used are
+This applies to any bucket you have.
+I will use it to mix the epoxy, so the metallic pigments were pre-mixed.
+In this case, the colors used are

 gold